92Luke92/HEPD2_MC/README.md

 The detector is composed of

+(1) 1 plastic scintillator plane, segmented in 5 bars;

-(1) 3 planes of ALPIDE tracker (with mechanical supports);
+(2) 3 planes of ALPIDE tracker (with mechanical supports);

-(2) 2 planes of plastic scintillators, each segmented in 5 bars perpendicularly allineated;
+(3) 1 plastic scintillator plane, segmented in 4 bars perpendicularly allineated to the previous one;

-(3) a calorimeter of 11 plastic scintillator planes;
+(4) a calorimeter of 12 plastic scintillator planes;

-(4) 2 planes of LYSO crystal, each segmented in 3 bars perpendicularly allineated;
+(5) 2 planes of LYSO crystal, each segmented in 3 bars perpendicularly allineated;

-(5) a veto system composed by plastic scintillator planes surrounds the calorimeter and the crystals.
+(6) a veto system composed by plastic scintillator planes surrounds the calorimeter and the crystals.

 The simulation includes also the satellite thermal blanket and the box window in front of the tracker.